 Working After Retirement

-The work limits vary depending on your employer and whether the position in which you work as a retiree requires you to have a DESE-issued certificate.
-When reported by your employer as working after retirement, you will receive information from us regarding your personal limits.
+The work limits vary depending on your employer and, in some cases, whether the position in which you work as a retiree requires you to have a DESE-issued certificate.

-If you are a PSRS disability retiree under age 60, visit our Working after Disability Retirement page for the guidelines that apply to you.
+If you are a PSRS disability retiree under age 60, visit our Disability Retirement page for the guidelines that apply to you.